 We don't fly planes, we fly people

-by Simone van Neerven, Head of Innovation at Vueling Airlines, and Adam Walker, Strategic Service Design Lead at Vueling Airlines
+by Simone van Neerven, former Head of Innovation at Vueling Airlines, and Adam Walker, former Strategic Service Design Lead at Vueling Airlines

 Today, large corporations face a variety of challenges, many of which threaten their very existence.
 They can no longer assume that their customers of today will be their customers of tomorrow, or that their products and services will remain relevant and in demand for the months, years and decades to come.